Michael Harris News: Back in starting nine

 FanDuel MLB

-MLB DFS Picks: FanDuel Top Plays and Strategy for Friday, April 248 days ago
+MLB DFS Picks: FanDuel Plays and Strategy for Sunday, April 269 days ago

 -